Detect Identity Threats

 Defense in Depth

-Eight engines with different detection strategies ensure threats can't slip through a single blind spot.
+Nine engines with different detection strategies ensure threats can't slip through a single blind spot.

 Full Audit Trail